Holworth/Notes/UniversityEnglish/esport.md

 <!-- game manufacturer -->

+Audiences are the reason that esports can exist.
+In fact, it is because of the vast number of audiences and potential audiences that the industrial is liked by capital.
+Audiences watch the compeitions through Live-streaming, video websites and TV.
+Meanwhile, they will also follow their favoritee players on twetter or weibo, give out gifts in those players' live-streaming and shop in players' eshops.
+The following table shows how can a audience support his favorite players and the game:

-How audiences support the esports system. //todo
+> How audiences support the esports system:

-* Buy tickets.
+1. Buy tickets.
-* Online shopping.
+1. Online shopping.
+1. Sponse to their favorite players or live-streamers
-* Watch advertisements.
+1. Watch advertisements.
-* Buy virtual items.
+1. Buy virtual items.
 (Dota2, for instance)

-### 3. Analyzation: what will esport be like in the future

-> Main part of the article.

-> Maybe it is better to part it as an independent article?
-There are too much to discuss.
-* closer and closer to traditional sports
-* how retired players make their lives (live-streaming, setup companies, become exers)
-* how will the change of game influence the match, how long can a game survive (SC, 1998-now, for ex.)
-* potential market (use TI reward curve)
+Virtual items is an interesting idea, and it is first invented right in esports.
+The organizes of the competitions sell virtual decorations can be used in games, and a part of the sell income will be added to the award of the competitions.
+This business mode has been provided to be parctical in TI series(the Global Invitive Competitions of Data2).
+Both the funs, the players and the game organizers gain from it.

-### 4. Conclusion
+### 3. Conclusion

 To surmmrize, we can see that esports has become an industrial just alike traditional professional sports, which is proved to be a feasible way to run.
 What makes esports more promising than trditional sports is that the market is, unlike traditional professional sports domained by giants like NFL, MLB and NBA, still a piece of virgin land.
 The industrial is still in its upraising phase now, and the market has not yet solidized.
 Therefore, along with the growing attention people paid to esports and the decline of people's prejudge of esports, esports is still a valuable lore waiting to be mined.